roccov/Forecasting-SP500-Realised-Volatility/README.md

 08_Data : Datasets Used

-09_Presentation : Video presentation of the project
+09_Presentation : Video presentation of the project isn't available on github and shared through a link by email

 ## Running the code: